bvenner/semiotics-money/README.md

 ---
-title: On Semiotics and Value
+title: On Semiotics and Values
 author:  Bradley Venner
 ---